tdrave/w3schools-CRUD/README.md

 2. ## Frontend

+For Mac:
 Run `ng serve` for a dev server.

+For Windows:
+Run `npm run ng serve`for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.